Thryrallo/VRC-Avatar-Performance-Tools/README.md

 ## Installing with VPM (for VRChat Creator Companion)

-1. Install the VRChat CLI.
-[Follow the instructions from the VRChat docs.
-Click here.](https://vcc.docs.vrchat.com/vpm/cli/#installation--updating)
+1. Open VCC.
+Go  to Settings -> Packages -> Clicked the "Add Repository" Button (Next to Installed Repositories)
-2. Open a Command Prompt in Windows and run
+2. Paste the following URL and click the "Add" Button
 ```sh
 vpm add repo https://thryrallo.github.io/VRC-Avatar-Performance-Tools
 ```